 Where is it?
 On the south coast of Cornwall, two miles north-west of Lizard Point

 Why go?
-In the rush down the A3083 to Lizard Point, many people miss the discreet sign on the right pointing them to Kynance Cove.
-It’s a shame, because this dramatic spot is heavenly.
-The spectacular contrast between the white sand beach studded with outcrops, arches and caves and the colourful 200ft cliffs behind them is reason enough to visit; add in the brilliant turquoise tones of the sea on a sunny day and you have, to many minds, the best beach in Cornwall.
+In the rush down the A3083 to Lizard Point, many people miss the discreet sign on the right, pointing them to Kynance Cove.
+It’s a shame because this dramatic spot is heavenly.
+The spectacular contrast between the white sand beach studded with outcrops, arches and caves and the colourful 200ft cliffs behind them is reason enough to visit; add in the brilliant turquoise tones of the sea on a sunny day, and you have arguably the best beach in Cornwall.
 If you’re on the north coast, Bedruthan Steps’ crags and peaks are equally dramatic.